Surveillance camera on a pole, blue sky.

 Older than v2.6.1.50?

-Install the v2.6.1.50 from web site.
+Install v2.6.1.50 from the website.

 And/or disable hardware acceleration.

-* Make sure that the sending email account is gmail.
+* Make sure that the sending email account is Gmail.

 * Make sure that the sending and receiving email accounts are not the same.